polyformproject/commercial.polyformproject.org/terms.md

 The vendor guarantees that the software will be kept free of malicious code, such as cmputer worms and viruses.

+## Software Dependencies

+If the software depends on, installs, configures, or links to other software in order to function, the vendor guarantees that those software dependencies will be either provided in the copies of the software delivered to the customer or generally available for the customer to download, free or charge, from a well known website or Internet service, such as an open source software package repository.

 {{/model=trial}}

 # Liability